Close Menu

 Master of Arts in Teaching (M.A.T.), Gifted Education & Equitable Instruction

-Whitworth's gifted education programs equip you to identify and respond to the needs of high potential learners from diverse backgrounds, empowering all students to experience success.
-Enjoy the benefits of a respected university with the freedom of high-quality, online classes taught by field experts.
-Whitworth's gifted education program is designed to help you develop effective instructional strategies and curricular solutions to meet the academic and social emotional needs of gifted learners in ways that equitably challenge and serve all learners in the classroom.
-You’ll study research-based instructional techniques and practices, gain a better understanding of different program services that support student growth, and develop differentiated curriculum that engages highly capable learners and enhances engagement for all students.
+Whitworth's gifted education programs focus on how to identify and respond to the needs of high potential learners, empowering all students to experience success.
+Enjoy the benefits and freedom of online classes taught by field experts.
+Whitworth's gifted education program is designed to help you develop effective differentiated instructional strategies and curricular solutions to meet the academic and social-emotional needs of gifted learners in ways that equitably challenge and serve all learners in the classroom.
+You’ll study research-based instructional techniques and practices, identification and assessment practices, and different program services and delivery models that support student growth, and develop differentiated curriculum that engages highly capable learners and enhances engagement for all students.

 Cohort Model